Re-energise Against Burnout

 Now that you’ve taken the steps to maximize the energy reserves in the brain, the next step is to make sure that your emotional state doesn’t get in the way.

 According to Schwartz (3) in an article posted in the New York Times Dealbook, emotions have a profound influence on how well we can perform tasks.
 The reason, he says, is because humans are driven by two brains: the survival brain and the rational brain.
-When we allow ourselves to get bogged down with the everyday triage of stress at work, the rational brain takes a backseat to the fight or flight responses of the sympathetic (or instinctual) nervous system.
+When we allow ourselves to get bogged down with the everyday stress at work, the rational brain takes a backseat to the fight or flight responses of the nervous system.

-While in this state, we lose our ability to think clearly and our emotions begin to slide into negativity.
-This is an energy-intensive state, and can leave us feeling ragged at the end of the day.
+While in this mood, we lose our ability to think clearly and our emotions begin to slide into negativity.
+This is an energy-intensive state and can leave us feeling ragged at the end of the day.

 Luckily, there is a simple solution.
 Change the narrative.
-The trick is to identify the moment when our cognitive mind begins to tip towards those unsafe feelings of self-doubt.
-Instead of giving in to those fears of worthlessness, Schwartz encouraged the participants of his study to think of the situation from a different, more positive angle.
+The trick is to identify the moment when our brain begins to tip towards those unsafe feelings of self-doubt.
+Schwartz encouraged the participants of his study to think of the situation from a different, more positive angle.

-Because we’re often harder on ourselves than an onlooker would be, changing the perspective - asking questions like how would someone else describe this situation? - can strengthen the rational brain by focusing on a less emotional view on our role in the workplace.
-Participants found this practice empowering and energizing, making them more productive and aware employees.
+Because we’re often harder on ourselves than an onlooker would be, changing the perspective—asking questions like how would someone else describe this situation?—can strengthen the rational brain by focusing on a less emotional view of our role in the workplace.
+Participants found this practice empowering and energising, making them more productive and aware of their emotions.

 Last, and probably most important: don’t forget your spirit

-Each of the steps outlined above will do nothing to improve the productivity of your work if you are lacking one very important element: fulfillment.
-According to Schwartz, the most productive work comes from what he calls a “sweet spot,” in which an individual’s best skills match up with that individual’s personal goals and desires.
+Each of the steps outlined above will do nothing to improve the productivity of your work if you are lacking one very important element: fulfilment.
+According to Schwartz, the most productive work comes from what he calls a “sweet spot,” in which an individual’s best skills match up with their personal goals and desires.

-In this overlap, workers can benefit from a well of energy that also gives off feelings of happiness, fulfillment, and a sense of purpose.
-As mentioned earlier, these are the perfect emotions for rational cognitive function, leading some of our best work.
+In this overlap, workers can benefit from a well of energy that also gives off feelings of happiness, fulfilment and a sense of purpose.
+As mentioned earlier, these are the perfect emotions for your rational brain, which will hopefully lead to some of your best work.

 How can you make sure that you’re dedicating your time to finding the “sweet spot?”
 Here are a few questions to get you started thinking about what motivates you:

-Answering these questions honestly can be very helpful in make sure that your career goals align with the work that you’re doing.
-Otherwise, you may experience dissatisfaction, disengagement, and exhaustion at your job, the perfect storm for the sympathetic brain to step in and damage your productivity and deplete your energy reserves.
+Answering these questions honestly can be very helpful in making sure that your career goals align with the work that you’re doing and help provide a fulfilling purpose for your life.

-All in all, there are many ways that we can make sure that we are at our best in the workplace.
-And the research shows that the answer is pretty clear: Take care of yourself, and find your passion.
+All in all, there are many ways to ensure we are at our best in the workplace and the research shows that the answer is pretty clear: Take care of yourself and find your passion.

 References: